You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 print icon

 Looking to improve your course’s Ally Accessibility Score?
-These four fixes are relatively quick and easy and help get you started on your path to having more accessible course content.
+These four fixes are relatively quick and easy and help you get started on your path to more accessible course content.

 1. Delete/Remove Old Files

 We know removing old and unused files from your course can be a little scary at times, but nothing is easier when it comes to improving your overall course score than purging these old – and often inaccessible - files from your course.
-If you do not have the original files saved somewhere besides Canvas, you can always download the file first before removing the file from your course.
+If you do not have the original files saved elsewhere, you can always download them before removing them from your course.

 2. Image Missing a Description

 This may seem like an easy fix, and that’s because it is!
 But being an easy fix doesn’t make it any less important!
-Any student using assistive reading technology, such as a screen reader, relies on accurate and informative image descriptions to relay what a picture is showing.
-When writing an image description, it is imperative to not simply insert an image title.
-An image description should provide a textual alternative to the image so that people with a visual impairment can get an equivalent experience.
+Any student using assistive reading technology, such as a screen reader, relies on accurate and informative image descriptions to convey what a picture shows.
+When writing an image description, it is imperative not to simply insert an image title.
+An image description should provide a textual alternative to the image so that people with visual impairments can have an equivalent experience.
 Descriptions also make it easier for all students to connect the image with the context.

 3. Document Does Not Have Headings

 This one can sometimes be tricky, because a "heading" isn't always a heading.
-Too often we associate increased text size with headings, when in reality a heading is something that should be created using a program’s (Word, PPT, etc.) styling resources to create.
+Too often, we associate increased text size with headings, when in reality, a heading should be created using a program’s (Word, PPT, etc.) styling resources.
 To add headings to a document:

 1. Download your document and open it.